DTAS Resilience Fund — Proposal

 Next Steps

-- Confirm fund status and application timeline with DTAS.
+- Confirm fund status and application timeline with DTAS (Gaby Nolan back 30 March).

-- Board to agree the three-stream approach and £80k target.
+- Board to agree the four-stream approach and £96k target.

 - Discuss community outreach scope with Comrie community organisations.